Astronomy and Astrophysics

 The Cal Poly Astronomical Society is an on-campus student club, offering various social and leisure activities on and off campus related to astronomy.
 During the academic year, the club meets every other week.
 Anyone is welcome, regardless of their major.
 For more information, contact the club directly via email to firstname.lastname@example.org.
 Dr. David Mitchell is the current faculty advisor.

-Cal Poly Observatory - CLOSED FOR SPRING TERM
+Cal Poly Observatory - CLOSED until further notice due to COVID-19 restrictions.

 The Physics Department offers public viewing of objects in the night sky through the on-campus Cal Poly Observatory, staffed by student observatory assistants.
 Cal Poly Observatory is open twice a week during the school year, weather permitting (excluding week 1, finals week, and breaks).
 Exact times vary by quarter.
 The observatory can be found on the campus map where it is marked as 52B, Science Observatory.
 It is located between the wings of building 52.
 Please refer to the Cal Poly Observatory Facebook page for more information and to see if the observatory will be open (updated 30 minutes before start time on any given night).
 Cal Poly Observatory Facebook Page